Non-stop flights to Oslo (OSL)

 From Antalya, you can fly non-stop with Norwegian or SAS (Star Alliance).

 From Bodrum, the only airline with direct flights is Norwegian.
-This is a seasonal route that started in June and ends in August.
+This is a seasonal route that starts in June and ends in August.

 From Gazipaşa, you can fly non-stop with Norwegian or SAS (Star Alliance).

 From Izmir, you can fly non-stop to Oslo with SunExpress.
-This is a seasonal route that started in June and ends in October.
+This is a seasonal route that starts in June and ends in October.

 Flights from United Arab Emirates to Oslo

-In United Arab Emirates, the only airport that has a direct connection to Oslo is Dubai.
+There is 1 airport in United Arab Emirates that has a direct connection to Oslo, which is Dubai.
 From Dubai, direct flights are offered by Emirates.

 Flights from United Kingdom to Oslo

-In United Kingdom there are several airports with flights to Oslo (6 in total).
+In United Kingdom, there are 5 airports that have direct flights to Oslo.

 From Edinburgh and London Gatwick, you can fly with Norwegian.